abelhooge/Core/CONTRIBUTING.md

 Patches are welcome as [merge requests on Gitlab][2].
 Please include a Signed-off-by tag.
-Note that by submitting patches with the Signed-off-by tag, you are giving permission to license the patch as (LICENSE TO BE DETERMINED).
+Note that by submitting patches with the Signed-off-by tag, you are giving permission to license the patch as GPLv3-or-later.
 See [the DCO file][3] for details.

 [2]: http://git.techfuze.net/fuzeworks/core/merge_requests/new